Chygos/AnalyticsVidhyaHacks/Cross-Sell/README.md

-The notebooks contain baseline and final models used for the cross sell hackathon.
+The notebooks contain baseline and final models for the cross sell hackathon.
 This Hackathon was organised by AnalyticsVidhya(link to dataset: https://datahack.analyticsvidhya.com/contest/janatahack-cross-sell-prediction/).

 ## Problem Statement